 Your Guide to Brazil’s Wildly Unpredictable Election

-(Bloomberg) -- The country’s most popular politician is in jail.
-From there, he anointed a candidate who’s soaring in opinion polls.
-The current front-runner is recovering from a near-fatal stabbing.
-Brazil’s presidential election is shaping up to be the most polarized since the country’s return to democracy three decades ago.
-At the root of the political spectacle is a corruption scandal that put many of the country’s business and political leaders behind bars.
+(Bloomberg) -- One candidate is a far-right former Army captain who waxes nostalgic for the country’s past days of military rule.
+The other was anointed by a leftist icon who’s in jail.
+Brazil’s presidential election is the most polarized since democracy was reestablished three decades ago.
+At the root of the political spectacle is a corruption scandal that put many business and political leaders behind bars.

 3. What explains Bolsonaro’s rise?